Paul Van Himst: International career

-At the age of 17, Paul Van Himst made his debut for the Belgian national team on 19 October 1960 in a match against Sweden.
+At the age of 17, Van Himst made his debut for the Belgian national team on 19 October 1960 in a match against Sweden.
 11 days later, he scored his first goal in a 2–1 home victory over Hungary.
 In 1964, Van Himst played in the Belgium–Netherlands match alongside 10 Anderlecht players after the substitution of goalkeeper Guy Delhasse by Jean-Marie Trappeniers.

 Van Himst was part of Belgium's team which qualified for the 1970 World Cup.
 At the Euro 1972, organized in his home country, Van Himst helped the Red Devils to reach the third place.

 Between 1960 and 1974, Van Himst scored 30 goals (in 81 matches) for the Belgian national team.
 This performance made him Belgium's second top scorer—along with Bernard Voorhoof—and the most capped player for his country between 1973 and 1989.
 Romelu Lukaku broke their record in November 2017.

 Farewell match

-In 1975, aged 31, Paul Van Himst decided to leave Anderlecht.
+In 1975, aged 31, Van Himst decided to leave Anderlecht.
 In a farewell match organized in the Anderlecht stadion, the then Anderlecht squad faced a "world team".
-Rinus Michiels coached 18 international stars, including Pelé, Eusébio, Johan Cruyff, Gianni Rivera, José Altafini, Amancio, Jairzinho and Willem Van Hanegem.
+Rinus Michels coached 18 international stars, including Pelé, Eusébio, Johan Cruyff, Gianni Rivera, José Altafini, Amancio, Jairzinho and Willem van Hanegem.

 Managerial career

 Van Himst reunited with Anderlecht in 1982 when he started to manage the U-17 team.
-He did such a good job that he was appointed head coach the following season, replacing Tomislav Ivić.
+He was appointed head coach the following season, replacing Tomislav Ivić.
 In his debut season 1982–83, Anderlecht won the UEFA cup, after winning 2–1 on aggregate against Benfica, with Van Himst winning a European trophy after all.
 The following season, Anderlecht reached the UEFA cup final again, but lost it to Tottenham Hotspur after a penalty shootout.

 In 1985, Van Himst guided Anderlecht to the league title, finishing 11 points ahead of nearest title-contenders Club Brugge.
 They also won the Super Cup in 1985, defeating Cercle Brugge 2–1.
 However, on 31 December 1985, Anderlecht and Van Himst parted ways.
 And, as he did as a player, Van Himst continued his managerial career at RWD Molenbeek.

-In 1991, Paul Van Himst was appointed as manager of the Belgian national team.
+In 1991, Van Himst was appointed as manager of the Belgian national team.
 He led the squad to the 1994 FIFA World Cup, where the team was eliminated by Germany in the round of 16.
 After Belgium didn't qualify for the Euro 1996, Van Himst was replaced by his assistant Wilfried Van Moer, and he quit professional football.